Skip to content

 RAK4631 on RAK19003 Mini Base

-• 1 core slot + 2 general slots
+• 1 core slot plus 2 general slots

 • Good for size-constrained builds

 Both can add GPS (RAK12500), environmental sensors, displays (RAK1921 OLED), accelerometers, and more.
-The RAK4631 has a slight edge in available slots since its LoRa is integrated rather than using an IO slot.
+The RAK4631 has a slight edge in available slots because its LoRa is integrated rather than using an IO slot.

 Pricing